PIPIPIG233666/EFI-ROG-C8DH-5900x-RX6800XT/README.md

 - I do boot Windows 11 using rEFInd, thus I can guarantee it will work.
 I have Win 11 installed on the same SSD.

 Good luck.

-# Give back

-#If you found this code useful, please consider [buying me a coffee](https://www.buymeacoffee.com/radianttap) or two. ☕️😋